+• Bonus or floating zone.
 There are several approaches the City could take to increasing density, such as by-right increases, establishing a local density bonus, or creating a "floating zone."
 The latter two (local density bonus or floating zone) may preserve some discretion over developments or support the provision of community benefits.
-There is necessary legal analysis before implementing these approaches, which would be studied if Council supports this goal.
+Legal analysis will be conducted to confirm if and/or how these approaches could be implemented if Council supports this goal.